National Exercise Program Fast Facts

 National Level Exercise 2011 (NLE 11):

-May 2011 - Takes place at command posts, emergency operation centers and other locations, including federal facilities in the Washington, DC, area and federal, regional, state, tribal, local and private sector facilities in the eight member states of the Central United States Earthquake Consortium (CUSEC).
+May 2011 - Takes place at command posts, emergency operation centers and other locations, including federal facilities in Washington and federal, regional, state, tribal, local and private sector facilities in the eight member states of the Central United States Earthquake Consortium (CUSEC).
 The eight member states are: Alabama, Kentucky, Mississippi, Tennessee, Illinois, Indiana, Arkansas and Missouri.

-May 2011 - Takes place at command posts, emergency operation centers and other locations, including federal facilities in the Washington, DC, area and federal, regional, state, tribal, local and private sector facilities in the eight member states of the Central United States Earthquake Consortium (CUSEC).
+May 2011 - Takes place at command posts, emergency operation centers and other locations, including federal facilities in Washington and federal, regional, state, tribal, local and private sector facilities in the eight member states of the Central United States Earthquake Consortium (CUSEC).
 The eight member states are: Alabama, Kentucky, Mississippi, Tennessee, Illinois, Indiana, Arkansas and Missouri.

 NLE 2011 simulates a major earthquake in the central United States region of the New Madrid Seismic Zone (NMSZ).